Yuyh21/ITCS3160_Project1/README.md

 ### IX.
 Web/App Implementation (Optional) or Description of Future Work

+In terms of the future work we plan to implement we do plan to eventually add more delivery personnels to our system.
+In addition, we plan to have a fully functioning website and app.
+However, due to the COVID-19 outbreak we are currently on a hiatus but once everything returns to normal we should be able to start functioning and hopefully we can expand the amount of vendors we have.

 ### X. MySQL dump

 This is a dump of the UNCC Delivery schema that displays all the tables.